reliablyhq/documentation/docs/index.md

 <MarkdownTwoColumns>
   <Card
-    title="Better Kubernetes Manifests"
+    title="Reliable Kubernetes Clusters"
-    description="Install the Reliably CLI and make your first Kubernetes manifest more reliable in minutes." color="blue"
+    description="Install the Reliably CLI to scan your Kubernetes manifests and clusters, and make them more reliable in minutes." color="blue"
     :button="data['card-1'].button"
     :svg="data['card-1'].svg"
   />
   <Card
-    title="Reliably in your CI pipeline"
+    title="Introducing SLOs"
-    description="Try Reliably wherever your code lives, or at build time in your favorite CI/CD platform." color="yellow"
+    description="We're adding SLO support to the Reliably CLI.
+Declare your SLOs and dependencies and start monitoring what you care about." color="yellow"
     :links="data['card-2'].links"
     :svg="data['card-2'].svg"